 Moreover, the new release ships equipped with the Materia window theme, Papirus icons, and the Roboto Regular font.
 Under the hood, the Linux Lite 7.4 kernel now runs on 6.8, with custom kernels spanning versions 3.13 to 6.14 also readily available through the Linux Lite repository.

 Regarding the desktop environment, the distro sticks to its long-time tradition of keeping things lightweight.
-Once again, you’ll find the familiar Xfce desktop—now in its latest 4.18 release.
+Once again, you’ll find the familiar Xfce desktop—now in its 4.18 release.

 The list of preinstalled software remains true to the distro’s principle of delivering essential apps right from the get-go.
 Chrome 134, Thunderbird 128.8.1, LibreOffice 25.2, VLC 3.0.20, and GIMP 2.10.36 are all included.